-Hackers stole Samsung's internal data as well as the source code of Galaxy devices, according to today's company confirmation.
+Hackers stole internal Samsung company data as well as the source code of Galaxy devices, according to today's confirmation from the company.

 In a statement today, Samsung did not confirm or deny the identity of the hackers, nor whether or not they had stolen data on encryption and biometrics.
 However, the company said that no personal data belonging to either employees or customers was received.